 Torque: 76 lb-ft

 Rider Modes: TC1 (low sensitivity), TC2 (high sensitivity), Off

-The 1198cc 160 horsepower V-Twin hints at superbike performance, and there’s no doubting the Multistrada 1200’s track capabilities.
+The 1198cc 152 horsepower V-Twin hints at superbike performance, and there’s no doubting the Multistrada’s track capabilities.
 It may sit tall, but its balance only lends itself to total versatility — the quirky Italian style is just a plus.
-The reworked Testastretta engine with Desmodromic variable timing and dual spark ignition, combined with ABS, four ride modes, traction control and semi-active suspension makes the Multistrada 1200 the most advanced bike in Ducati’s lineup.
+The reworked Testastretta engine with Desmodromic variable timing and dual spark ignition, combined with ABS, four ride modes, traction control, double sided swing arm and semi-active suspension makes the Multistrada 1200 the most advanced bike in Ducati’s lineup.